mozilla/mobile-phonebook/README.md

 ## Development ##

-When you're hacking on the app's HTML, make sure you delete the `static-files/cache.manifest` file, which is created by `combine.py`.
+When you're hacking on the app's HTML/JS/CSS, make sure you delete the `static-files/cache.manifest` file, which is created by `combine.py`.
 This will cause the browser to obsolete the application cache and ensure that you're always looking at the latest version of your code when you reload the page.